OctopusDeploy/docs/docs/administration/performance.md

 We are planning a fourth option for scaling your Octopus Server:

-- dividing up your Octopus environment using [Spaces](https://octopus.com/blog/octopus-spaces-blog-series-kick-off) - planned for Octopus 2018.9.0
+- dividing up your Octopus environment using [Spaces](https://octopus.com/blog/octopus-spaces-blog-series-kick-off) - currently planned for release in Octopus 2018.11.0.

 ### Task Cap